-The role of the business analyst (BA) encompasses the work of IT organizers and designers.
-Its responsibilities are fairly similar to those of a systems analyst, with a few exceptions.
+A business analyst is an IT professional who is responsible for planning and organizational activities.
+His/her responsibilities are fairly similar to those of a systems analyst, with a few exceptions.
 (We will deal with these soon.)

 The business analyst must be familiar with the operation and processes of the specific business segment (domain).
-For example, It is common for a business analyst who is intimately familiar with the internet banking processes to design an online banking system in the banking industry.
+For example, it is common for a business analyst who is thoroughly familiar with the internet banking processes to design an online banking system in the banking industry.
 Familiarity with the general requirements required for a job.
 This is referred to as domain knowledge.

 In terms of tasks, the business analyst is in charge of gathering and documenting the requirements for the system under development, as well as preparing functional specifications.
 Furthermore, its primary responsibility is to design an IT application that properly fits the needs of the business area on a logical level.

 What Distinguishes a Business Analyst from a Systems Analyst?